OTI Festival 1997: Participants

 Broadcasters from twenty-two countries participated in this edition of the OTI festival.
 The OTI members, public or private broadcasters from Spain, Portugal, and twenty Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 All the countries that participated the previous edition returned.

-Some of the participating broadcasters, such as those representing Chile, Costa Rica, Cuba, and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Chile, Costa Rica, Cuba, Ecuador, El Salvador, and Mexico, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.